-Early Warning News Release Issued Pursuant to NI 62-103 Acquisition Of Common Shares of Origen Resources Inc.
+Early Warning News Release Issued Pursuant to NI 62-103 Acquisition of Common Shares of Origen Resources Inc.

-On August 20, 2021 the Acquiror acquired 15,000 Common Shares of the Issuer through the facilities of the Canadian Securities Exchange (the "CSE") at a price of $0.29 per Common Share.
-This acquisition, when combined with acquisitions of Common Shares of the Issuer by the Acquiror since July 7, 2021, being the date of the last early warning report filed by the Acquiror with respect to the Issuer, exceeded 2% of the issued and outstanding Common Shares of the Issuer and triggered the requirement to file this report.
-This resulted in a change in the Acquiror's holdings in the Common Shares of the Issuer from 12.19% to 12.24%.
+On September 2, 2021 the Acquiror acquired 93,500 Common Shares of the Issuer through the facilities of the Canadian Securities Exchange (the "CSE") at a price of $0.332 per Common Share (the "Transaction").
+This resulted in a change in the Acquiror's holdings in the Common Shares of the Issuer from 13.97% to 14.26%.

 (0.b)The Acquiror has acquired the Common Shares for investment purposes and in accordance with applicable securities laws.
 The Acquiror may, from time to time, acquire additional common shares and/or other equity, debt or other securities or instruments (collectively, "Securities") of the Issuer in the open market or otherwise, and reserves the right, subject to applicable securities law, to dispose of any or all of its Securities in the open market or otherwise at any time and from time to time, and to engage in similar transactions with respect to the Securities, the whole depending on market conditions, the business and prospects of the Issuer and other relevant factors.